HW 4, due Tuesday 9/19/2017

 5) (15 pts.)
 Recall the video "Really Achieving Your Childhood Dreams."
 It is about the future... your future.
 We saw it in class on DVD, but it is also available on youtube if you want a refresher (or were absent), at http://www.youtube.com/watch?v=ji5_MqicxSo.

 a) What were at least three ways he suggested to help achieve your childhood dreams?
 Do you agree with them?
 Why or why not?

 b) The whole concept of achieving your childhood dreams resonates with many people, but would not resonate with many others.
 It is a way to "self-actualize," which is a popular philosophy of life in America, perhaps more with certain segments of the the population than others.
 But there are other philosophies of life.
 Other philosophies of life that exist here and in other times and places include things like: (a) a good life is achieved by commitment to a particular religious tradition; (b) one's life should be about caring for (traditionally for women) or providing for (traditionally for men) one's family.
 It has been said that seeking happiness as a direct goal is a good way not to be happy, because happiness is not achievable as a direct goal, but rather occurs as a side effect of helping, or contributing to, or being important to, others.

-Discuss your opinions on this important issue.
+Discuss this important issue.

 Do not do the old HW below, as it requires a working, easily accessed, prediction market with a broad base of prediction contracts, which no longer exists